 What you will study

-The module is in three parts, which establish the crucial role played by institutions in any development process and shows you how to make institutional development happen.
-It does this by:
+Through this module you will extend your understanding of the crucial role played by institutions in development processes and builds up the skills you need to make institutional development happen.
+The module contributes to this by:

 This module views institutions as: